-On a clear day you can see forever, and most days are clear at the South Lake Trailhead at Lake Sonoma .
-This overlook area is off Stewarts Point-Skaggs Spring Road (southwest of the Visitors Center & Fish Hatchery, 333 Skaggs Springs Road, Geyserville, 707-431-4533).
-The trailhead has nice picnic areas with great views of Lake Sonoma in one direction and Dry Creek Valley in the other.
+On a clear day you can see forever, and most days are clear at the South Lake Trailhead at Lake Sonoma Recreation Area.
+This overlook area is off Stewarts Point-Skaggs Spring Road, and the trailhead has nice picnic areas with great views of Lake Sonoma in one direction, Dry Creek Valley in the other.

 Scenic Restaurant Options